 How to incorporate Scholé into homeschooling preschool

-There are a few ways that you can incorporate it into your home, especially with very young children who are just starting in their educational journey: really focus on quality over quantity.
+There are a few ways to incorporate it into your home, especially with very young children who are just starting their educational journey: focus on quality over quantity.

-Accomplishing one deep, meaningful, memorable learning activity is worth more than 10 or 20 superficial moments of just going through the motions or completing a worksheet (not that worksheets cannot also be meaningful learning activities, but they do have a tendency to be more superficial).
+Completing one deep, meaningful, and memorable learning activity is worth more than 10 or 20 superficial moments of just going through the motions or completing a worksheet.
+(Not that worksheets cannot also be meaningful learning activities, but they tend to be more superficial.)

 You want to focus the majority of your time and effort on things that go a little bit deeper, such as having especially deep and meaningful conversations with your child over a particular topic.
 These don't have to take a long time, especially with little kids, as they don't have a huge attention span.